drivelling-spinel/tartar/doc/extras.md

 For that players have to load JUMPWAD.WAD in "the conventional manner" with -file command line argument when starting TARTAR.EXE .

-## Tartar demonstrations

-### Chex Quest

-Included in DEMOS\CHEX is a bundle of Tartar binaries and Chex Quest 1 and Chex Quest 2 games.
-The demo allows anyone to appreciate Tartar in action without even loading any of Doom assets (i.e. one does not need to own Doom), and without a risk of displaying content not suitable for minors, like gore on the walls or demon heads being blown into smithereens, or other "nasty" things found in ID games.
-The configuration is adjusted so that included Dehacked patch by Simon Howard is loaded.

-To install and play:

-1. Download the directory contents (MEGA has an option of downloading directory as ZIP file) including subdirectories

-2. Run SETUP.EXE included in TARTAR subdirectory and follow on-screen instructions to configure sound and music card

-3. Run CHEX.BAT for Chex Quest 1 or CHEX2.BAT for Chex Quest 2

-### Cancelled Eternity TC content

-DEMOS\ETERNITY contains a package of maps and assets from the cancelled Eternity TC that Eternity Engine was originally built to run.
-Most files included have been published by James Haley, with the exception of map "Fun in Dreadmere" that was "created" in 2021 by Tartar's author
-using geometry from original "Dreadmere" map by James Haley to test Tartar's capability of loading Eternity TC resources.
-The "new" map file is TRIBUTE\SWMP2021.WAD.

-To play the maps:

-1. Download the directory contents (MEGA has an option of downloading directory as ZIP file) including subdirectories

-2. Run SETUP.EXE included in TARTAR subdirectory and follow on-screen instructions to configure sound and music card

-3. To run the maps DOOM2.WAD is required, except for map ETC21.WAD DOOM.WAD is required instead.
-For fast and easy start copy either DOOM2.WAD or both DOOM2.WAD and DOOM.WAD into the directory containing ETC.WAD

-4. In MS-DOS or Windows 9X change into the directory with ETC.WAD and run LAUNCH.BAT.
-This will list the available maps and provide further instructions

-5. In DOSBox, FreeDOS or elsewhere, or if using an alternative command shell, use a command similar to the below to run a map:

-   TARTAR\TARTAR.EXE -file ETC.WAD LEVLES\ETC01.WAD
-   or
-   TARTAR\TARTAR.EXE -iwad DOOM.WAD -file ETCGFX1.WAD LEVELS\ETC21.WAD

 ## Goodies

 ### COD10